OxWearables/Oxford_Wearables_Activity_Recognition/README.md

    b3ee74d492a6348430f3b74b52309060dcb754e7bf3d6ce4
    ```

-1. On your local machine, perform port-forwarding, e.g. the following forwards the remote port 1234 to the local port 1234:
+1. In your **local machine**, perform port-forwarding, e.g. the following forwards the remote port 1234 to the local port 1234:
    ```bash
    ssh -N -f -L localhost:1234:localhost:1234 username@remote_address
    ```
    Note: You can use same or different port numbers for local and remote.

-Now you should be able to open the link from step 1 in any browser.
+Now you should be able to access the URL link obtained in step 1 and see the notebooks.

 BTW source code for the notebooks can be found in `src/` in case you prefer to work with pure Python instead.